janosh/thesis/thesis.typ

 Their main drawback is the significant time and human effort needed to generate bespoke training sets (usually from DFT reference data) when then used for model training and validation which are equally time-consuming and need to be repeated for each material class of interest @deringer_gaussian_2021.
 This recurring upfront data curation cost that must be paid for every new chemical system is a major inhibitor to their widespread adoption and use by non-experts.

-It would mark a crowning achievement to the lineage of work started nearly two decades ago by #cite(<behler_generalized_2007>, form: "prose") if we succeeded at training a single model whose compute cost scales linearly with system size yet accurately describes the potential energy surface (PES) across all chemical and structural spaces.
+It would mark an important milestone in the lineage of work started nearly two decades ago by #cite(<behler_generalized_2007>, form: "prose") if we succeeded at training a single model whose compute cost scales linearly with system size yet accurately describes the potential energy surface (PES) across all chemical and structural spaces.
 This would enable reliable molecular dynamics (MD) simulations over unprecedented time scales and system sizes, opening up the immediate study of important physical processes that can only be studied in all-atom simulations of systems containing many thousands of atoms.
 These include vexing problems that have inhibited our understanding and resisted the rapid improvement of more performant sustainability-related materials such as metal-organic frameworks for direct air capture or solid-electrolyte interphases for increasing cycle life of batteries.
 Even though the physical laws that govern their behavior were discovered a century ago @dirac_quantum_1929, actually simulating the outcome of these laws for large systems or over long-time scales needed for complex chemical reaction processes remains inaccessible to DFT even with today's largest computers.